thomcorah/dmu-multimedia/md/Web-Audio-Theramin-lab.md

   // If the oscillator is playing, we need to stop the theramin...

       // Remove the event listener from our big div that
       // was responding to mouse movements on it.

       // Change the button label to 'Start'

       // Turn the volume down to 0

       // set the playing variable to false

   // But if the theramin isn't currently playing...

       // If it's not been started before..
-      //start the oscillator
+          // start the oscillator
           // set the started variable to true

       // Add an event listener to the big div to respond
       // to mouse movements over it

       // Change the button label to 'Stop'

       // Turn the volume up

       // Set the playing variable to true
 }
 ```

-Let's step through each of those.
+Let's step through each of those comments.

 **// Get the current time - we'll need this later**